The Buffalo - Erie Canal Foundation ©

 He wrote: "more immigrants passed through these streets . . . than passed through Ellis Island."
 Rapp also somewhat wistfully wrote: "Would that today, in 1993, a canal packet, vintage lake freighter or passenger steamer be docked permanently in the Buffalo Harbor to remind us of the days when America marched through the streets of the great Port of Buffalo.
 Remember, this city was once the largest inland immigrant port of America.
 But where is Buffalo's Ellis Island-type museum?
 Maybe someday these things will be represented."

 Among all the promulgated plans for Canal District redevelopment, I have seen very little to give hope that Rapp's dreams will be realized.
-Plans should be underway to develop a Buffalo Erie Canal Museum with artifacts of Canal Street days, a Canal-oriented gift shop, an Erie Canal Wall of Honor, and a database that can be accessed at the museum or on-line, by the millions of western Americans who can say "My ancestors came through Buffalo and the Erie Canal."
+Plans should be underway to develop a Buffalo Erie Canal Museum and Visitors Center with artifacts of Canal Street days, a Canal-oriented gift shop, an Erie Canal Wall of Honor, and a database that can be accessed at the museum or on-line, by the millions of western Americans who can say "My ancestors came through Buffalo and the Erie Canal."

 I have written often to city, county, state and federal officials and politicians; to local librarians and educators, and to The Buffalo News, trying to get support for the idea of an "Ellis Island-type museum" in the Canal District.
 Although The News included the idea a few years ago in "Twenty Good Ideas for Buffalo", l usually get no response, or polite comments about how "this is not the same" as Ellis Island.
 Ellis Island and Buffalo were this nation’s two great nexuses of immigration.
 The world knows about Ellis Island: it is time for it to recognize Buffalo.
 I wonder if anyone involved with Erie Canal redevelopment has read Vogel’s book, or recognizes the wealth of tourist dollars that could be attracted to Buffalo with such a museum/genealogy/history center.